AMartinez2/catalog-app/README.md

 Connect to `localhost:5000` to access the site.

 If you don't want an empty site, the `populatedatabase.py` file has some catalog entries already filled out.
 Simply run `populatedatabase.py` after creating the database to add items to the catalog.
-So in order,
+(Note: These entries are purely to see how the site looks with data.
+They cannot be altered or removed via the app as the email associated is purely fictional.
+To remove items, flush or delete database.)

 ``` sh
 $ python database_setup.py